 9. When letting your property through a letting agency, make sure you tell them you would consider renting to pet owners and which pets you would accept.

 10. Each case should be treated individually.

-Goadsby Poole Lettings are delighted to present this well presented, unfurnished, one double bedroom apartment set in the sought after location of Poole Quarter.
+Goadsby Lettings, Poole are delighted to present this stunning one bedroom apartment set in the sought after location of old town Poole.

 Goadsby lettings in Bournemouth are delighted to announce we have secured a prospective tenant for this modern and contemporary two bedroom apartment in Highfield Hall, Christchurch Road.